Sport Dispute Resolution Centre of Canada Board of Directors

 Privacy Notice Statement

-The personal information you provide on this application is collected for nominations for potential ministerial appointment purposes.
+The personal information you provide on this application is collected for potential ministerial appointment purposes.
 This information may also be used to establish a pool of qualified candidates and for statistical reporting on diversity and employment equity.
 The information is collected under the authority of paragraph 4(2)(d) of the Department of Canadian Heritage Act and uses of this personal information is described in Standard Personal Information Bank PSU 919 - Members of Boards, Committees and Councils.

 Your personal information is protected under the provisions of the federal Privacy Act.
 Under this Act, you have the right to access your personal information and request changes to incorrect information.
 If you wish to avail yourself of this right or require clarification about this Privacy Notice Statement, contact by email the Director of Access to Information and Privacy, Canadian Heritage.
 For further details on requests for access or correction, please consult the Info Source publication.